Dakuaan Da Munda

-Dakuaan Da Munda (English: The Bandits’ Son) is a 2018 Indian Punjabi biographical movie adapted from a novel of same title.
+Dakuaan Da Munda (English: The Bandits’ Son) is a 2018 Indian Punjabi biographical film adapted from a novel of same title.
 The film plots the life of former Kabaddi player Mintu Gurusaria from Gurusar Jodha village, Muktsar.
-The movie is directed by Mandeep Benipal, Associate Director Vinod Kumar and features Dev Kharoud, Jagjeet Sandhu, Sukhdeep Sukh and Pooja Verma in lead characters along with Lucky Dhaliwal and Hardeep Gill.
+The film is directed by Mandeep Benipal, and features Dev Kharoud, Jagjeet Sandhu, Sukhdeep Sukh and Pooja Verma in lead characters along with Lucky Dhaliwal and Hardeep Gill.
 The film was released on 10 August 2018.